mdonabella/ENG613/index.md

 title: Home
 ---

-## Spring 2023 Porfolio
+## Projects Spring '23
-A log for projects created for Susanna Alles-Torrent's Digital Humanities Practicum at the University of Miami.
+A log for coursework created over the Spring 2023 semester as part of a digital humanities practicum.